istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

 Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
 You should see:

-* The "Book Details" section on the lower left of the page includes book type, number of pages, publisher, etc.
+* The **Book Details** section on the lower left of the page includes book type, number of pages, publisher, etc.
-* The "Book Reviews" section on the lower right of the page includes error message "Ratings service is currently unavailable".
+* The **Book Reviews** section on the lower right of the page includes an error message **"Ratings service is currently unavailable"**.

 This is because Istio authorization is "deny by default", which means that you need to explicitly define access control policies to grant access to the MongoDB service.